zsb87/zsb87.github.io/publication.md

 [When generalized eating detection machine learning models fail in the field][2].
-**S. Zhang**, R. Alharbi, M. Nicholson, and N. Alshurafa. *Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers (Ubicomp 2017).*
+**S. Zhang**, R. Alharbi, M. Nicholson, and N. Alshurafa. *Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers (Ubicomp 2017).* <a href="assets/pdfs/p613-zhang.pdf">[pdf]</a>
 <!-- Proceedings of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2017 ACM International Symposium on Wearable Computers, Pages 613-622. -->

 <sub><sup>**Highlight:** In this paper we use a wrist-worn sensor to test a generalized machine learning models' reliability in detecting eating episodes through data processing.
 We process data from a 6-axis inertial sensor.
 Since most eating episodes do not occur while moving, we filter out periods of physical activity, and then use an advanced motif-based time-point fusion technique to detect feeding gestures.
 We also cluster each of the false alarms into four categories in an effort to identify the main behaviors that confound feeding gesture detection.
 This result shows clear challenges in characterizing eating episodes by using a single inertial-based wrist-worn sensor.</sup></sub>

-[Food watch: detecting and characterizing eating episodes through feeding gestures][3]. **(Best Paper Award)** **S. Zhang**, R. Alharbi, W. Stogin, M. Pourhomayun, B. Spring, and N. Alshurafa. *Proceedings of the 11th EAI International Conference on Body Area Networks (BodyNets 2016).*
+[Food watch: detecting and characterizing eating episodes through feeding gestures][3]. **(Best Paper Award)** **S. Zhang**, R. Alharbi, W. Stogin, M. Pourhomayun, B. Spring, and N. Alshurafa. *Proceedings of the 11th EAI International Conference on Body Area Networks (BodyNets 2016).* <a href="assets/pdfs/p91-zhang.pdf">[pdf]</a>
 <!-- Proceedings of the 11th EAI International Conference on Body Area Networks
 Pages 91-96  -->